Towards Solving the Gilbert-Pollak Conjecture via Large Language Models: Mathematical Preliminaries

 Based on Lemma~\ref{lm:basic_property}, we restrict our analysis to Full Steiner Trees without loss of generality.
 A defining topological feature of a Full Steiner Tree is that all regular points (terminals) are leaves with a degree of $1$.
 We use \textbf{induction} to establish the lower bound.
 The base case where $|V|\le 4$ is shown by \citet{pollak1978some}.
 Thus, we may assume $|V|\ge 5$.

 Let $V$ be the set of regular points, and let $S$ be $\mathrm{SMT}(V)$.
 To complete the induction step, we focus on a terminal substructure of $S$.
-Consider a leaf $A$ of maximum depth in $S$.
+Consider a leaf $A$ of maximum depth (choosing an arbitrary point as root) in $S$.
 Let $X$ be the parent of $A$.
 Since $A$ is at maximum depth, the sibling of $A$ must also be a terminal, denoted as $B$.
 Let $Y$ be the parent of $X$.
 The sibling component $D$ incident to $Y$ cannot have a height exceeding that of $X$; consequently, $D$ is necessarily either a single terminal or a Steiner point connected to two terminals.

 This results in the two cases illustrated in Figure~\ref{fig:subtree}: in the left case, $D$ is a single regular point; in the right case, $D$ is a Steiner point connecting two regular points, $U$ and $V$.
 The notations $(R)$ and $(Q)$ denote the residual subtrees connected to the main structure at nodes $R$ and $Q$.
 The labels on the edges denote their Euclidean lengths.
 Because the Steiner ratio is scale-invariant, we normalize the scale of the tree such that the edge $AX$ has length $1$ ($|AX|=1$).